COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/all-in-one.md

 # Low-Code Data Analysis User Manual

+**Author: 2022/23-COMP208-Team16**

+Haoran Lu, Jiaqi Liao, Jiawei Li, Zhan Jin, Ziqiu Jiang

+**Official Website**

+[lcda.space](http://lcda.space)

 > As our website is a serverless architecture, this may cause the site to take longer to load.
 > We apologise for any inconvenience this may cause you and ask for your patience and understanding.

-**Official Website**

-[lcda.space](http://lcda.space)

 ## Introduction